pudo-attic/voteit-server/README.md

 Finally, you can run ``voteit-server``.

     python voteit/manage.py runserver

 Test that it's working by visiting the URL it tells you it's running on.

+## Day-to-day Development

+When developing voteit-server day-to-day, you'll need to run

+    source env/bin/activate

+whenever you start a new shell.
+This tells Python to load the dependencies for voteit-server.
+It will place `(env)` at the start of your shell prompt.

 ## Bulk loader format